Stevescape/345_huffman/README.md

 ## Test Instructions

+### Huffman Tree Test
+This test file just compiles a Huffman Tree preloaded with the string "Huffman Test String" and was used to initally test the HuffmanTree class.
+The test file prints out the encodings for each of the characters in the test string.
+The test string could be changed out by editing the string under the test variable.

 ### Compression Ratio Calculator:
 This test file calculates the compression ratios of 2 .txt files and compares their compression ratios.
 Two files, "Lorem.txt" and "random.txt" have been provided.
 The compression ratio is equal to the uncompressed